History of clothing and textiles: Classical period of the Philippines

-The classical Filipino clothing varied according to cost and current fashions and so indicated social standing.
-The basic garments were the bahag and the tube skirt—what the Maranao call malong—or a light blanket wrapped around instead.
+The classical Filipino clothing varied according to cost and current fashions, and so indicated social standing.
+The basic garments were the bahag (loincloth) worn by men, and a sarong-like garment—known variously as malong or patadyong or tapis, depending on the region—worn by men and women.
 But more prestigious clothes, lihin-lihin, were added for public appearances and especially on formal occasions—blouses and tunics, loose smocks with sleeves, capes, or ankle-length robes.
 The textiles of which they were made were similarly varied.
 In ascending order of value, they were abaca, abaca decorated with colored cotton thread, cotton, cotton decorated with silk thread, silk, imported printstuff, and an elegant abaca woven of selected fibers almost as thin as silk.
-In addition, Pigafetta mentioned both G-strings and skirts of bark cloth.
+In addition, Antonio Pigafetta mentions both G-strings and skirts of barkcloth.

 Untailored clothes, however had no particular names.
-Pandong, a lady's cloak, simply meant any natural covering, like the growth on banana trunk's or a natal caul.
-In Panay, the word kurong, meaning curly hair, was applied to any short skirt or blouse; and some better ones made of imported chintz or calico were simply called by the name of the cloth itself, tabas.
-So, too, the wraparound skirt the Tagalogs called tapis was hardly considered a skirt at all: Visayans just called it habul (woven stuff) or halong (abaca) or even hulun (sash).
+Pandong could mean a lady's cloak or simply any natural covering, like the growth on banana trunk's or a natal caul.
+In Panay, the word kurong, meaning "curly hair", applied to any short skirt or blouse; and some better ones made of imported chintz or calico were simply called by the name of the cloth itself, tabas.
+So, too, the wraparound skirt which the Tagalogs called tapis was hardly considered a skirt at all: Visayans just called it habul (woven stuff) or halong (abaca) or even hulun (sash).

 The usual male headdress was the pudong, a turban, though in Panay both men and women also wore a head cloth or bandana called saplung.
-Commoners wore pudong of rough abaca cloth wrapped around only a few turns so that it was more of a headband than a turban and was therefore called pudong-pudong—as the crowns and diadems on Christian images were later called.
+Commoners wore pudong of rough abaca cloth wrapped around only a few turns so that it was more of a headband than a turban and was therefore called pudong-pudong — as the crowns and diadems on Christian images were later called.
 A red pudong was called magalong, and was the insignia of braves who had killed an enemy.
 The most prestigious kind of pudong, limited to the most valiant, was, like their G-strings, made of pinayusan, a gauze-thin abaca of fibers selected for their whiteness, tie-dyed a deep scarlet in patterns as fine as embroidery, and burnished to a silky sheen.
 Such pudong were lengthened with each additional feat of valor: real heroes therefore let one end hang loose with affected carelessness.

 Women generally wore a kerchief, called tubatub if it was pulled tight over the whole head; but they also had a broad-brimmed hat called sayap or tarindak, woven of sago-palm leaves.
-Some were evidently signs of rank: when Humabon's queen went to hear mass during Magellan's visit, she was preceded by three girls carrying one of her hats.
-A headdress from Cebu with a deep crown, used by both sexes for travel on foot or by boat, was called sarok, which actually meant to go for water.
+Some were evidently signs of rank: in 1521 when Humabon's queen went to hear mass during Ferdinand Magellan's visit, she was preceded by three girls carrying one of her hats.
+A headdress from Cebu with a deep crown, used by both sexes for travel on foot or by boat, was called sarok, which actually meant "to go for water".